Key Takeaways

 What is equity in a startup?

+How much equity should a founder get in a startup?
 Early on, founders need to give up a significant percentage of equity to match the risk investors are taking by funding your startup.
+The specific amount can vary greatly depending on the startup’s needs and the level of investment required.
 But as you grow and demonstrate greater success, your startup equity increases in value and investors are typically willing to pay more — or inversely accept less equity in exchange for their funding.

 When VCs invest capital in exchange for equity in your company, you are forming a business relationship.
 If your company turns a profit, investors make returns proportionate to the percentage of equity they have in your startup.
 On the other hand, if your startup fails, the investors lose their money.
 However, VCs are willing to take this risk because owning a percentage of a successful startup can be very profitable — and keeps the ecosystem moving when they use the proceeds to make investments in the next generation of startups.

-Your percentage of ownership is equal to the number of shares you own divided by the total number of shares:
+To calculate equity in a startup, your percentage of ownership is equal to the number of shares you own divided by the total number of shares available.
+This calculation helps founders and investors understand their stake in the company and the value of their investment as the company grows.

 Equity is the currency of the tech and startup worlds.